tomapasta/first_project/README.md

 C.M

 ## Project Overview
-This project analyzes global gaming industry trends (2000–2024) to identify the most promising investment opportunities across platforms, genres, and publishers using data analysis and visualization.
+This project analyses global gaming industry trends (2000–2024) to identify the most promising investment opportunities across platforms, genres, and publishers using data analysis and visualisation.

 - **Objective:** Identify profitable and stable investment opportunities in gaming.
-- **Approach:** Analyze platform performance, genre trends, and correlations between ratings and revenues.
+- **Approach:** Analysing platform performance, genre trends, and correlations between ratings and revenues.
 - **Dataset:** [Gaming Trend 2000–2024](https://www.kaggle.com/datasets/haseebindata/gaming-industry-trends-1000-rows).

-## Final project presentation
-The results from the analysis can be found in the presentation slides available upon request
+## Key Findings

+- **The Quality Multiplier**: A direct correlation exists between high Metacritic scores and total revenue.
+Higher critical acclaim consistently drives higher sales.
+- **Platform Powerhouses**: * Nintendo Switch leads in revenue per game, PlayStation maintains the largest total player base.
+- **Genre Dominance** : The industry is anchored by Action, Strategy, and Sports, which consistently attract the highest volume of players.
+- **Strategic Growth** : Investing in platforms showing a multi-year growth trend is a confirmed indicator of high ROI.

+## 💡 Recommendations

+- **Primary Strategy**: Focus on Multi-platform development with a specialised optimisation for Nintendo consoles to maximise revenue per unit.
+- **Prioritise Quality**: Aim for a Metacritic score of 80%+ (referencing Sony's benchmark of 47+ titles) to ensure peak revenue performance.
+- **Target High-Volume Genres**: Align development resources toward Action, Strategy, or Sports to capture the broadest market share.
+- **Scale via PlayStation**: Utilise PlayStation's massive player base to generate high total volume, while leveraging Nintendo for high-margin returns.

 ## Tools & Libraries